From Fungal Acne/Folliculitis to Clear Skin (with Pictures)

 Thousands upon thousands of blisters sprouted and spread like wildfire.

 They started and would be worst on my chin.
-If I picked at them, they would leave behind a red mark.
+They felt very rigid, and if I picked at them, they would pop dramatically and painfully, spitting out a small amount of firm pus (yuck) and leave behind an oozing red mark.

 The texture is appalling.
 Under strong lighting, you can see the deep swelling and damage being done to my skin.